Interplay of spin orbit interaction and Andreev reflection in proximized quantum dots: Model and Method

 where the quantum dots are described by

-The first term on r.h.s.\ of Eqn.~(\ref{eq:2QD}) describes the local single energy levels $\epsilon_i$ of i-th QD.
+The first term on r.h.s. of Eqn.~(\ref{eq:2QD}) describes the local single energy levels $\epsilon_i$ of the i-th QD.
 The second term corresponds to the spin-conserved inter-dot hopping integral, $t$.
-In the Cooper pair splitter (CPS) geometry such hopping is harmful for entanglement of the electrons, reducing the splitting efficiency.
-The third term describes the spin-reversal hopping between the quantum dots, originating from the spin-orbit interaction combined with the Zeeman field~\cite{Stepanenko2012,Hussein2016,Tsintzis2022,Luethi2024,Spethmann2024}.
+In the CPS geometry, such hopping is harmful for the entanglement of the electrons, reducing the splitting efficiency.
+The third term describes SFH between the quantum dots, originating from the spin-orbit interaction combined with the Zeeman field~\cite{Stepanenko2012,Hussein2016,Tsintzis2022,Luethi2024,Spethmann2024}.
 The last term in Eqn.~(\ref{eq:2QD}) refers to the strongly repulsive on-dot Coulomb potential, $U_i$, suppressing the double occupancies of both quantum dots.

 Electrons of the external $\alpha$-th electrodes are described by

 where $\varepsilon_{\alpha k}$ is the electron energy and $\Delta$ denotes the pairing gap of superconductor.
 The hybridization terms

 describe the electron hopping, $t_{\alpha i}$, between $\alpha$-th electrode and $i$-th QD.